akylem100/README/README.md

 # 🛡️ Kyle A. – IT & Cybersecurity Projects

 Welcome!
 This repository documents my journey and hands-on experience in the fields of **Networking**, **Cybersecurity**, **Cloud Computing**, and **Web Development**.
-Below you'll find a breakdown of completed projects, technologies I've explored, and a roadmap of future initiatives I'm excited to dive into.
+Below you'll find a breakdown of completed projects, technologies I've explored, and a roadmap of future projects that I'm excited to work on!

 ---